dockhero/dockhero-cli/README.md

 heroku dh:compose up
 ```

-If everything works fine, stop the stack by pressing `Ctrl-C` and run it in production:
+If everything works fine, stop the stack by pressing `Ctrl-C` and run it in the background:

 ```
 heroku dh:compose start